One of SCW's most unique values is the creation of our own "Living Well Wage" standard.

 The Appalachian Regional Commission has this to say about the region: "Appalachia still does not enjoy the same economic vitality as the rest of the nation.
 Central Appalachia in particular still battles economic distress, with concentrated areas of high poverty, unemployment, poor health, and severe educational disparities.
 And recent economic data show that the Region has fared far worse in the current recession than the rest of the nation."/p>

 We weren't happy with the current living wage models and goals, which we felt were too modest and weren't really livable.
 So, we made our own standard.
 We call it the "Living Well Wage."
 SCW defines "Living Well Wage" primarily based on the principle that if you work here, you should be able to live within a 30 minute drive without spending more than 33 and 1/2% of your income on housing.
 A one bedroom apartment outside of the city center in AVL averaged $1,162.75 per month according to a cost of living report updated January 2023.
 Our lowest paid position pays $20.10 per hour equivalent to $41,808 annually meaning that an individual paying $1,162.75 per month on housing would be spending 33.37% percent of their annual salary on housing.

 Employee Home Ownership as a Company Mission

 In addition to providing higher than normal wages, SCW also has a partnership with OnTrackWNC to provide free financial counseling for our staff.
-These classes cover managing and reducing debt, understanding and improving your credit score, applying for and getting approved for a mortgage.
+These classes cover managing and reducing debt, understanding and improving your credit score, applying for and getting approved for a mortgage and tips for achieving long-term and sustainable financial health.
 In these classes, employees set financial goals, including saving for a home and creating a budget.
 SCW pays for the classes and employees can earn a cash bonus for completing them.